ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBRBeta: The default multiplicative decrease to make upon each round trip during which the connection detects packet loss (the value is 0.7).

-BBRHeadroom: The multiplicative factor to apply to BBR.inflight_hi when calculating a volume of free headroom to try to leave unused in the path (e.g. free space in the bottleneck buffer or free time slots in the bottleneck link) that can be used by cross traffic (the value is 0.15).
+BBRHeadroom: The multiplicative factor to apply to BBR.inflight_longterm when calculating a volume of free headroom to try to leave unused in the path (e.g. free space in the bottleneck buffer or free time slots in the bottleneck link) that can be used by cross traffic (the value is 0.15).